-- One possible exception is architectural and engineering construction design work. - A second possible exception is acquisition, such as part of a down payment assistance program.
+- There are two potential exceptions: - o Architectural and engineering construction design work - Acquisition, such as part of a down payment assistance program.
 However, if there is an intention to acquire a building for demolition or rehabilitation, the project should go through the historic review process. - All other construction projects should go through the historic review process.
 Please consult with your regional project manager with any questions on applicability.